Hedera nepalensis

-Hedera nepalensis (Himalayan ivy, chang chun teng) is a species of perennial Ivy (genus Hedera) native to Nepal and Bhutan, as well as Afghanistan, Pakistan, India, China, Laos, Myanmar, Thailand, and Vietnam, at altitudes of about 1000–3000 m.
+Hedera nepalensis (Himalayan ivy, chang chun teng) is a species of flowering plant in the family Araliaceae.
+It is a perennial Ivy native to Nepal and Bhutan, as well as Afghanistan, Pakistan, India, China, Laos, Myanmar, Thailand, and Vietnam, at altitudes of about 1000–3000 m.
 Plants grow up to 30 m in height, with simple leaves ranging from 2–15 cm long, and yellow flowers.

 Morphology

 Stem: creeping or climbing to a height of 30 m with adventitious roots.
 Evergreen foliage, dark green, glossy, lighter underneath, glabrous, leathery, lanceolate, oval, to klapowanych (flaps odd, usually 3, triangular), u heart-shaped base of the wedge, the top slightly pointed or blunt.